 Emirates has just announced plans to invest $2 billion in the passenger experience, most of which will be spent reconfiguring existing aircraft.
 We can look forward to premium economy being installed on many planes, though unfortunately don’t expect major changes to first & business class.

 Emirates installing premium economy on 777s & A380s

 At the beginning of 2021, Emirates revealed its highly anticipated new premium economy cabin.
-This debuted on newly delivered Airbus A380s, though the catch is that Emirates only had six more A380s on order.
-After that, there were no concrete plans to install premium economy on more planes until the airline took delivery of Boeing 777-9s, which will only join the carrier’s fleet in 2024 at the earliest.
+This debuted initially on newly delivered Airbus A380s, though the catch is that Emirates only has six A380s with these cabins, and Emirates has no more A380s on order.
+Emirates finally started selling its premium economy product for flights as of August 2022, on flights to key destinations, including London and New York.

 In terms of aircraft configurations, we can expect:

 - Emirates 777s will have 24 premium economy seats, in a 2-4-2 configuration; this will be immediately behind business class, and five rows of economy will be removed to make this possible

 - Emirates A380s will have 56 premium economy seats, in a 2-4-2 configuration; this will be at the very front of the lower deck, also replacing economy seats